-Despite the fact that currently there appears to be no active use of the Domain Name, section 3.3 of the WIPO Overview 3.0 notes that, from the inception of the UDRP, panelists have found that the non-use of a domain name does not prevent a finding of bad faith under the doctrine of passive holding.
-It depends on the facts of the case, including "(i) the degree of distinctiveness or reputation of the complainant's mark, (ii) the failure of the respondent to submit a response or to provide any evidence of actual or contemplated good-faith use, (iii) the respondent's concealing its identity or use of false contact details (noted to be in breach of its registration agreement), and (iv) the implausibility of any good faith use to which the domain name may be put".
+Despite the fact that there currently appears to be no active use of the Domain Name, section 3.3 of the WIPO Overview 3.0 notes that, from the inception of the UDRP, panelists have found that the non-use of a domain name does not prevent a finding of bad faith under the doctrine of passive holding.
+It depends on the facts of the case, including "(i) the degree of distinctiveness or reputation of the complainant's mark,

+(ii) the failure of the respondent to submit a response or to provide any evidence of actual or contemplated good-faith use, (iii) the respondent's concealing its identity or use of false contact details (noted to be in breach of its registration agreement), and (iv) the implausibility of any good faith use to which the domain name may be put".

-In this case, the Complainant's mark is distinctive; the Respondent has failed to respond to the Complaint; and the Panel cannot conceive of any good faith use to which the Respondent could put the Domain Name.
+In this case, the Complainant's mark is distinctive; the Respondent has failed to respond to the Complaint; and the Panel cannot conceive of any good faith use to which the Respondent could put the Domain Name, which is an inherently misleading typosquatting version of the Complainant's BELFIUS Mark.